Atrial fibrillation: supporting heart health by addressing root causes

 Atrial fibrillation treatment – the conventional approach

 The conventional approach to atrial fibrillation management is to treat it purely as a problem with cardiac electrophysiology.
 For uncomplicated cases this will usually mean taking daily medication to control the heart rhythm.
 Such medications may include beta-blockers, calcium channel blocker or specific antiarrhythmics.
-In most cases a person will also be prescribed an anticoagulant to prevent blood clots forming which can be a serious risk factor for people with atrial fibrillation.
+In most cases, a person will also be prescribed an anticoagulant to prevent blood clots forming which can be a serious risk factor for people with atrial fibrillation.

 In more serious cases a person may require defibrillation to shock the heart back into sinus rhythm, or radio frequency ablation if an accessory pathway is found to be the cause of the atrial fibrillation.